-Before you know it, Spring will be here, and temperatures will begin rising.
-American Comfort Experts want to make sure you are prepared to use your air conditioning systems.
+Before you know it, spring will be here, and temperatures will begin rising.
+American Comfort Experts wants to prepare you for using your air conditioning systems by knowing the best ways to keep up with your a/c maintenance.
 Keeping your system up and running smoothly requires proper attention to its maintenance and service needs.
-Let’s take a look at what you can do for your air conditioner maintenance, and when you need to call in the experts.
+Let’s take a look at what you can do for your air conditioner maintenance; and when you need to call in the HVAC experts.

-Let’s discuss why your system even needs regular maintenance.
-Regularly taking care of your air conditioner not only extends the life of your unit, but it can also save you a large amount of money on repair and replacement costs.
-Something as simple as changing the air filter in your unit can prolong its efficiency as well as improve the overall air quality throughout your home.
+Let’s discuss why your system even needs routine maintenance.
+Regularly taking care of your air conditioner extends the life of your unit; routine a/c maintenance can also save you a large amount of money on repair and replacement costs.
+Something as simple as changing the air filter in your unit can prolong its efficiency and improve the overall air quality throughout your home.

 How to Clean Your Outdoor A/C Condenser Unit

 Cleaning your condenser unit outside on a yearly basis will increase the efficiency of your air conditioner and protect your investment.
 You can even add this to your list of spring-cleaning projects you may have coming up!
 However, you can also hire a professional to clean your unit for you if you don’t have time.
 Cleaning the unit is especially important if there is a substantial amount of weeds growing around your unit or large amount of leaves or grass clippings stuck in the unit.

 Your indoor air unit should have an access panel that can be removed to expose the evaporator coil.
 If necessary, check your A/C owner’s manual to locate the access panel and evaporator coil.

 - Turn the air conditioner off at the thermostat.

 - Remove the screws or other fasteners to loosen the access panel.

 - Place the panel and screws aside where they won’t get lost or separated.